vidjil/vidjil/doc/user.md

 ### Processes page

-This page list the last processes that you ran, with information such as its configuration and its status.
+This page lists the last processes you ran, with information such as its configuration and its status.
 Each sample is provided with links to the related patient/runs/sets.